ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 What does the money raised from this event go towards?

-All money raised by our riders in the MS Brissie to the Bay bike ride goes towards providing programs and support to the thousands of Queenslanders living with MS. This year we are aiming to raise $1,200,000 to help fund vital support services such as NeuroAssist information line, specialist nursing services, wellness programs, and financial support.
-Your support will also power research into better treatments, and with your support, our hope is that one day there will be a cure for MS. Learn more about MS
+This year we are aiming to raise $1,200,000 to help fund vital support services such as NeuroAssist information line, specialist nursing services, wellness programs, and NDIS access programs.
+Your support will also power research into better treatments, and with your support, our hope is that one day there will be a cure for MS. Learn more about Neuro Conditions.

 I want to fundraise but don’t know where to start.
 Where can I get information?